Singhom931/WHAM-prototype-/README.md

 # WHAM-prototype
-What is WHAM ? and why does it matter?
+What is WHAM ? and Why does it matter?